 Vim-plug is a free, open source, very fast and minimalist vim plugin manager.
 It can install or update plugins in parallel.
 You can also rollback the updates.
 It creates shallow clones to minimize disk space usage and download time.
 It supports on-demand plugin loading for faster startup time.
 Other notable features are branch/tag/commit support, post-update hooks, support for externally managed plugins etc.

-It is very easier to setup and use.
+Installing Vim-plug is very easy!
 All you have to do is to open your Terminal and run the following command:

 $ curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim